jenkins-x/jx-docs/content/commands/jx_edit_storage.md

 Currently Jenkins X supports storing files into a branch of a git repository or in cloud blob storage like S3, GCS, Azure blobs etc.

-When using Cloud Storage we use URLs like 's3://nameOfBucket' on AWS, 'gs://anotherBucket' on GCP or on Azure 'azblob://thatBucket'
+When using Cloud Storage we use URLs like 's3://name-of-bucket' on AWS, 'gs://another-bucket' on GCP or on Azure 'azblob://that-bucket'.
+Cloud storage containers must follow their providers naming conventions, typically requiring the name to be all lower case with minimal punctuation.

 See Also: